Notgonnachange

-"Notgonnachange" is a by British pop group Swing Out Sister.
-It was released as the follow-up single to "Am I the Same Girl".
-It reached number 49 on the UK Singles Chart and number 22 on the U.S. Billboard adult contemporary chart.
-This song was subsequently remixed by Frankie Knuckles, and the dance mix of "Notgonnachange" peaked at number 21 on the U.S. Hot Dance Club Play chart during the summer of 1992.
+"Notgonnachange" is a song by British pop group Swing Out Sister.
+It was released in 1992 by Fontana Records as the follow-up single to "Am I the Same Girl".
+It reached number 49 on the UK Singles Chart and number 22 on the US Billboard Hot Adult Contemporary Tracks chart.
+The song was subsequently remixed by Frankie Knuckles, and the dance mix peaked at number 21 on the Billboard Hot Dance Club Play chart during the summer of 1992.

 In line with the album theme, Corinne Drewery also grew out her hair from her trademark bob which had become a visual signature for their early years.